 Intellipaat Big Data Course in Mumbai lets you master Big Data Hadoop and Spark online to get ready for the Cloudera CCA Spark and Hadoop Developer Certification (CCA175), as well as master Hadoop administration with 14 real-time industry-oriented case-study projects.
 Get the best Hadoop Training in Mumbai from certified mentors.

 Business Intelligence, ETL, Data Warehousing and Analytics Professionals, among others.

 You don’t need any prior skills for learning Big Data Hadoop.
-You will get complimentary courses in Linux and Java along with this course.
+You will get complimentary courses in Linux and Java along with this program.

-The Hadoop job opportunities in Mumbai are among the best due to the sheer number of both big and small enterprises that are calling the financial capital of India their home.
-The scope of Hadoop job opportunities in Mumbai will only grow in the future, thanks to Big Data and Hadoop applications being the choice of various thriving industries in the city.
+The Hadoop job opportunities in the city are among the best due to the sheer number of both big and small enterprises that are calling the financial capital of India their home.
+The scope of Hadoop job opportunities in this city will only grow in the future, thanks to Big Data and Hadoop applications being the choice of various thriving industries in the city.